IcanFei/Customer-Churn-Prediction/README.md

 ### OBJECTIVE:

 The objective of this project is to identify customers who are likely to stop using service in the future and analyze top factors that influce user retention.
-This is the binary classification regression problem.
+This is the binary classification  problem.
 The target of the dataset is to predict whether the new customer is going to "churn" or "not churn"

 ### PREPROCESSING: